MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/using-qos-beacons-to-measure-player-latency-to-azure.md

 This is the typical flow for using these beacons in the context of a player device:

 1. Login the player to PlayFab.
 This is typically done with a [LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid) or another login API.
-2. Call [ListQoSServers](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.listqosservers).
-This provides hostnames to PlayFab’s QoS beacons.
+2. Call [ListQoSServersForTitle](xref:titleid.playfabapi.com.multiplayer.multiplayerserver.listqosserversfortitle).
+This provides hostnames to PlayFab's QoS beacons.
 A typical implementation might have this procedure occur on the **Multiplayer Menu** page for the game.
 3. Create a UDP socket.
 4. Send a single UDP datagram to port 3075 on the QoS server.
 The message content must start with 0xFFFF (1111 1111 1111 1111).
 5. The server will reply with a single datagram, with the message contents having the first 2 bytes "flipped" to **0x0000** (0000 0000 0000 0000).
 The rest of the datagram contents will be copied from the initial ping.